digirati-co-uk/st-louis-fed-exploded-viewer/current-status.md

 In the previous call with St Louis we discussed the fact that the majority of their content is images of printed text.
 Current IIIF viewers like Mirador and UV are obviously _readable_ (you can see the text) and even simulate some aspects of the layout (they understand page opening and present facing pages if correctly described in the published IIIF).
 But they are not optimised for _reading on the web_ - they lack the affordances of a PDF.

 We spent some time looking at Wellcome Collection - where the majority of items are also printed text.
 Here, the work page viewer presents the pages as a vertical scroll, like a PDF, with deep zoom available as a separate interaction per-image.
 This is more like the reading experience of a PDF.
-While full text search is available, and will highlight results on the image surface, you can't select text fromt he image surface.
+While full text search is available, and will highlight results on the image surface, you can't select text from the image surface.

 What can we do to make the exploded viewer more PDF-like?